-Young British photographer David Mist captured this view of William Street, Sydney, in 1969.
-The image was recently used by fashion designer Sally Smith to create a simple silk shift dress for sale in the MAAS store.
+British photographer David Mist captured this view of William Street, Sydney, in 1969.
+The image was recently used by fashion designer Sally Smith to create a simple silk shift dress and top.
 Kathy Hackett, photo librarian at the Powerhouse Museum, tells the story.

 In 1969, young British photographer David Mist captured Sydney’s William Street at night, after rain, for his publication Sydney: a book of photographs.
 David recalls, ‘The William Street photo was taken on a rainy night looking up the street from the city.
 What made it attractive was the reflections in the street of the neon lights of the advertising signs.
 It was quite a simple and straightforward shot to take.
 I waited for a rainy night to get that effect and it was shot on 35mm slide film.
 I didn’t like to shoot on 35mm then because it was difficult to reproduce in print but the blurring effect of the lights worked for this photo.’